A bond is an "IOU" for money loaned by an investor to the bond's

 local taxes.
 Gains on sale or redemption are also taxable.

-These bonds are indirect debt obligations of the U.S. government
+indirect debt obligations of the U.S. government issued by federal

-Examples of such organizations are the Federal National Mortgage
+organizations are the Federal National Mortgage Association (FNMA

-Association (FNMA or "Fannie Mae") and the Government National
+or "Fannie Mae") and the Government National Mortgage Association

 Risk Considerations: Agency and entity bonds